Random Variables

 Section titled “class pyagrum.IntegerVariable(*args)”IntegerVariable is a discrete random variable with a customizable sequence of int.

-IntegerVariable(aName, aDesc=’’, values=None) -> IntegerVariable : Parameters: : - aName (str) – the name of the variable - aDesc (str) – the (optional) description of the variable - values (List[int]) – the values to create
+IntegerVariable(aName, aDesc=’’, values=None) -> IntegerVariable : Parameters: : - aName (str) – the name of the variable - aDesc (str) – the (optional) description of the variable - values (list of int) – the values to create

 IntegerVariable(aIDRV) -> IntegerVariable : Parameters: : - aIDRV (pyagrum.IntegerVariable) – The pyagrum.IntegerVariable that will be copied